 In this document, we refer to terms that do not have any standardized meaning prescribed by International Financial Reporting Standards ("IFRS").
-Our usage of these terms may vary from the usage adapted by other companies, and they cannot be reconciled to comparable terms in the condensed interim consolidated financial statements for the three and six months ended June 30, 2023.
+Our usage of these terms may vary from the usage adapted by other companies, and they cannot be reconciled to comparable terms in the audited annual consolidated financial statements for the year ended December 31, 2023.